-Chapter 4.
-Storyboard Applications with Swift and iOS
+4 Storyboard Applications with Swift and iOS

-Storyboards were originally introduced in Xcode 4.2 with iOS 5.0.
-Storyboards solved the problem of being able to graphically present the flow of screens in an iOS application, and they also provided a way to edit the content of these screens in one place instead of many separate xib files.
-Storyboards work in the same way with Swift as with Objective-C, and the Swift and storyboards section shows how to integrate Swift code with storyboard transitions.
+Storyboards were introduced in Xcode 4.2 with iOS 5.0.
+Storyboards solved the problem of being able to graphically present the flow of screens in an iOS application and also provided a way to edit the content of those screens in one place instead of many separate xib files.
+Storyboards work in the same way with Swift as with Objective-C, and the Swift and Storyboards section shows how to integrate Swift code with storyboard transitions.